Plastic Surgeon in Fort Worth, TX

 In today's day and age, aesthetic impressions matter more than at any other time in history.
 Whether we're meeting a new person or reconvening with an old friend, one of the first places we look is at their face.
 When a person has sunken cheeks, deep wrinkles, and drooping foreheads, we tend to think they're angry or disheveled.
 If you're worried about unattractive features on your face that affect your daily life, you're not alone.
 Millions of men and women around the U.S. aren't happy with features like thin lips and frown lines.

-By working with a plastic surgeon in city, state, like Dr. Bishara at Paragon Plastic Surgery, you can reclaim a more youthful you with the safe and effective procedures below.
+By working with a plastic surgeon in Fort Worth, TX, like Dr. Bishara at Paragon Plastic Surgeon, you can reclaim a more youthful you with the safe and effective procedures below.

 Brow and Eyelid lifts can rejuvenate sagging or wrinkled foreheads, giving you a more relaxed and youthful appearance.
 By using either traditional or minimally invasive techniques, the muscles above the eyes are adjusted to smooth out lines and lift the eyebrows.
 This procedure is often combined with others to enhance the overall look of your eyes.